 I copied and pasted text, but it doesn't match my formatting

 When copying and pasting text, it's possible to copy over formatting that interferes with Squarespace's CSS.
-This causes your text to appear different than the settings you've enabled in the Style Editor.
+This causes your text to display differently than the settings you've enabled in Site Styles.

-To avoid this, we recommend copy and pasting text into a word processing program that eliminates any special formatting, or using a keyboard shortcut to remove formatting.
+To avoid this, we recommend copying and pasting text into a word processing program that eliminates any special formatting, or using a keyboard shortcut to remove formatting.

-In Windows you can use press Ctrl + Shift + V when pasting text to remove formatting associated with the text.
+- In Windows, press Ctrl + Shift + V when pasting text to remove formatting.

-On the Mac you can press Command + Shift + V when pasting text to remove formatting associated with the text.
+- On a Mac, press ⌘ + Shift + V when pasting text to remove formatting.

 My font looks different when I'm logged in